 30. Petrified Forest National Park, Arizona

 Petrified Forest National Park is located in northeastern Arizona, close to the border with New Mexico.
-The park covers an area of around 93,000 acres and is home to a wide variety of plants and animals.
-The most famous feature of the park is the petrified wood.
-Over millions of years, the wood has been turned to stone by the process of fossilization.
+The park covers an area of around 221,390 acres and is home to a wide variety of plants and animals.
+The most famous feature of the park is the petrified wood, which formed over 225 million years ago during the Late Triassic Period.

 Today, the petrified wood is a popular tourist attraction, and visitors can see it up close by hiking on one of the park’s many trails.
 In addition to the petrified wood, the park also contains a number of Native American archaeological sites.